wolfSSL/wolfBoot/docs/Targets.md

 Firmware can be directly uploaded to the target by copying `factory.bin` to the virtual USB drive associated to the device, or by loading the image directly into flash using a JTAG/SWD debugger.

+For the RT1050 board it comes wired to use the HyperFlash, but wolfBoot is setup for QSPI.
+There is a rework that can be performed (see AN12183) to use the onboard 8MB ISSI IS25WP064A.
+Optionally you can define `CONFIG_FLASH_W25Q64JV` for the Winbond W25Q64JV.

 ### Testing Update

 ```sh